TodePond/DreamBerd/README.md

 ## AI

-nDreamBerd features AEMI, which stands for Automatic-Exclamation-Mark-Insertion.
-If you forget to end a statement with an exclamation mark, nDreamBerd will helpfully insert one for you!
+DreamBerd - e/acc features AEMI, which stands for Automatic-Exclamation-Mark-Insertion.
+If you forget to end a statement with an exclamation mark, DreamBerd - e/acc will helpfully insert one for you!

 ```java
 print("Hello world") // This is fine
 ```

-Similarly... nDreamBerd also features ABI, which stands for Automatic-Bracket-Insertion.
-If you forget to close your brackets, nDreamBerd will pop some in for you!
+Similarly...
+DreamBerd - e/acc also features ABI, which stands for Automatic-Bracket-Insertion.
+If you forget to close your brackets, DreamBerd - e/acc will pop some in for you!

 ```java
 print("Hello world" // This is also fine
 ```

-Similarly.... nDreamBerd also features AQMI, which stands for Automatic-Quotation-Marks-Insertion.
-If you forget to close your string, nDreamBerd will do it for you!
+Similarly....
+DreamBerd - e/acc also features AQMI, which stands for Automatic-Quotation-Marks-Insertion.
+If you forget to close your string, DreamBerd - e/acc will do it for you!

 ```java
 print("Hello world // This is fine as well